Lexty/web-socket-server/README.md

 ### Override library classes

-For using your own implementation of classes `Connection` or `Payload` you should override his names in DI container.
+For using your own implementation of classes `Connection` or `Payload` you should override they names in DI container.

 ```php
 <?php